Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Dallas has combined with its opponents to score more than 49 points in five of seven games this season.
+- Dallas has combined with its opponents to put up more than 49 points in five of seven games this season.

 - Sunday's over/under is 2.7 points lower than the two team's combined 51.7 points per game average.

-- These two squads combine to surrender 40.2 points per game, 8.8 fewer than this contest's over/under.
+- The 40.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 49 over/under in this contest.

-- Cowboys games this season feature an average total of 51.9 points, a number 2.9 points higher than Sunday's over/under.
+- The average total in Cowboys games this season is 51.9, 2.9 points above Sunday's over/under of 49.

 - The 42.9 PPG average total in Broncos games this season is 6.1 points fewer than this game's over/under.